Grind1503/Torrent-Downloader/readme.md

-# Torrent Search & Downloader (with LLM-powered Query Expansion)
+# AI Torrent Search & Downloader

 ## 📌 Overview
 This project is a **torrent search and download automation tool** powered by: